-Reminders are sent to your form tutors every week, if you still forget to return overdue items, you will be unable to borrow anymore items until all of your overdue items are returned.
+Reminders are sent out regularly to you and your parents/carers throughout the year.
+If you still forget to return overdue items, you will be unable to borrow anymore items until all your overdue items are returned.

 What happens if I lose or damage an item I have borrowed?

 Please speak with Mrs Fletcher to explain what’s happened.
 It is possible that you will be asked to pay for the damaged or lost book so we can purchase a replacement copy.

 Can I request items not on the shelves?

 Yes, just come to the library desk to speak with Mrs Fletcher.

 How are fiction books arranged on the shelves?